flipz357/regesta-imperii-to-semgis/README.md

 # (Automatically) Creating a Semantic Medieval GIS from the Regesta Imperii

 This project contains the scripts to create a semantic medieval knowledge graph with geographical information.
 It is constructed from summaries of medieval charters and event descriptions contained in the [Regesta Imperii](http://regesta-imperii.de/en/home.html).
-More detailed description can be found [here](http://www.ceur-ws.org/Vol-2723/long12.pdf).
+More detailed description can be found [in this paper](http://www.ceur-ws.org/Vol-2723/long12.pdf) and [in this paper](https://dl.acm.org/doi/10.1145/3322905.3322921).

-**V0.1**: Intitial release, **prediction of places for medieval place names** in charters and charter origins, extracting **relations between medieval entities** (e.g., x bestows y to z, x confirms y to z) with dependency parsing.
+**V0.1**: Intitial release, **prediction of places for medieval place names** in charters and charter origins (which relate to emporer itineraries), extracting **relations between medieval entities** (e.g., x bestows y to z, x confirms y to z) with dependency parsing.

 **V0.2**: Predicted **titles of named entities** (counts, monks, castles, city, ....)